TacoTheDank/blokish/README.md

 ## v1.7, 2012/03 : Swedish locale
 * migrated to Android 2.2
-* added social feature, powered by Heyzap : you may checkin and if you win game you may post your score...
+* added social feature, powered by Heyzap : you may check in and if you win game you may post your score...
 * added local SV_SE

 ## v1.6, 2011/12 : Locales fr and es